Text Size

 Effective March 6, 2017, individual party Consents to Proceed Before a U.S. Magistrate Judge are to be filed electronically.
 See Standing Order 2017-4.

-To file a consent to jurisdiction by a U.S. Magistrate Judge, use the Consent to Juridiction by Magistrate Judge – by Party event, which is found by clicking Civil and selecting Consents under the Other Filings heading.
+To file a consent to jurisdiction by a U.S. Magistrate Judge, use the Consent to Jurisdiction by Magistrate Judge – by Party event, which is found by clicking Civil and selecting Consents under the Other Filings heading.
 Individual party consents do not include the name of the filer, and the PDF attached to the entry is restricted to protect the voluntariness of the party's consent under 28 U.S.C. § 636(c)(2).

 (c) Exhibits